About Pack 828 and Cub Scouts

 Who are Cub Scouts?

 The Cub Scout program at Twin Creeks, also known as Pack 828, has been around since 1976.
 We are proud of the scouting traditions we bring to our school and to our community.
 We are also proud to be early adopters "all family scouting" - boys and girls are welcome to join our Pack.
+Our pack is part of the Meridian District which covers Walnut Creek, Alamo, Danville and San Ramon.
+The Meridian District is part of the Golden Gate Area Council (GGAC).

 What is Our Mission?